Nickiam7/bsvc/README.md

     $ gem install bsvc

-**NOTE** BSVC does _not_ include Bootstrap for you, this is by design.
+**NOTE:** BSVC does _not_ include Bootstrap for you, this is by design.
 BSVC will work however you include Bootstrap in your application, whether through sprockets, esbuild, import map or any other way.

 ## Usage

 Basic four column grid that shrinks to two, double stacked columns at the 768px (md) breakpont.
 Each column contains a heading component.

-Compoments used:
-- Container
-  - Accepts two options, type of container (sm, md, lg...fluid) and any additional classes
-- Row
-  - Accepts additional classes (`row` is default) and styles.
-- Column
-  - Accepts:
-    - col (`md: 6`)
-    - offset (`md: 6`)
-    - classes
-    - styles
-- Heading (h)
-  - Accepts:
-    - text (only if no block is provided)
-    - tag (h1, h2, h3 etc)
-    - classes
-    - styles
-  - The last column shows an `h` component passing content in through a block rather than the `text:` option.

 ```ruby
 <%= container do %>